lino-framework/lino/docs/admin/install.rst

 And here is our suggestion for :xfile:`settings.py`::

     # -*- coding: UTF-8 -*-
-    # Django settings for myproject project.
+    # Django settings for mysite project.
     from os.path import join, dirname
     from lino.apps.dsbe.settings import *